 Your trek starts at Dhaula, a sleepy hamlet of a dozen homes and the last road head of Uttarakhand.
-Dhaula overlooks the Rupin curving down a stony gorge in the river – the sound deafening.
+Dhaula overlooks the river Rupin curving down a gorge.
 In the evening step down to the cable drawn sway bridge and catch a wall of mist hanging over the gushing Rupin.
-The stillness of the mist in contrast to the rush of the river right under is the start of the many surprises in store.
+The stillness of the mist in contrast to the rush of the river right under is the start of many surprises in store.

-Day 1.
-How to get to Dhaula base camp
+Day 1: How to get to the base camp - Dhaula

 Dhaula (5500 ft) is the base for the Rupin Pass trek.
-Dhaula is a sleepy hamlet of a dozen homes and the last road head of Uttarakhand.
+It is a sleepy hamlet of a dozen homes and the last road head of Uttarakhand.

 Half an hour into the ascending trail, stop by at a road side eatery and the only one you’ll find before getting to Sewa.
 If you are lucky a friendly thirteen year old girl-woman will take your order for tea and biscuits.
 She is the owner, manager, cook and the washer boy of the place.
 Sip the much welcome tea and enjoy the view of the cliff face looming over you and the sound of the Rupin pounding at the bottom of the gorge many hundred feet below.

 Sewa at 2040 mts is an unattractive place to camp, though the camp site is at the entrance of the village.
 Stop at the village temple adorned with medals and an electric clock – a sight so out of place that you need time to get used to it.

 The two storey temple combines local and Kinnaur traditions, not surprising with the Himachal border so close.
 Buy a few biscuits from a shop near the temple, swig from your water bottle and head out of the village.